Dextr-Labs/nextjs-frontend-task/README.md

    - Implement a simple user authentication system.
    - Add visual enhancements such as animations or transitions.

+5. **Hosting:**
+   - Make sure to host your output in any vendors like Vercel, Netlify etc..
+   - Share deployed URL in the ReadMe file of your output repository.

 Guidelines:
 - You are free to use any libraries or frameworks that you find appropriate.
 - Design and styling are important but not the primary focus.
 You can use existing UI libraries like Material-UI or Tailwind CSS for quicker styling.